cdelv/JaxDEM/docs/source/contribution_guide/documentation.md

 * Improve tensorboard support and logging for RL.

-* Add checkpoints for Rl models.
-Utilities for saving and loading models.

 * Add VTK rendering for environments and simulations.

 * Improve RL performance, especially for the LSTM.